Thomas Cook Airlines: Thomas Cook brand

 In 2013, Thomas Cook Airlines, Thomas Cook Airlines Belgium, Thomas Cook Airlines Scandinavia and Condor merged into a single operating segment of a group named the Thomas Cook Group Airlines.
 Thomas Cook Airlines carried around 6.4 million passengers during 2015, a six per cent increase compared with 2014.

 Collapse

 The airline fell into liquidation on 23 September 2019.
 Airlines around the world took part in ferrying stranded passengers back to the UK, using their aircraft.
 The repatriation effort covered 165,000 passengers, the largest in UK history, and 65,000 more passengers than the collapse of Monarch Airlines in 2017.
-The last flight to depart was MT2643, Registration G-MLJL (Airbus A330-243) from Orlando to Manchester.
+The last flight to depart was MT2643, an (Airbus A330-243) from Orlando to Manchester.
 The airline's AOC was revoked on 7 November 2019.

 Corporate affairs

 Overview

 Thomas Cook Airlines was part of the airline division of the Thomas Cook Group, which consisted of three more sister airlines, all of which had a joint fleet management: Thomas Cook Airlines Scandinavia, German-based Condor and Thomas Cook Airlines Balearics.
 The airline held a United Kingdom Civil Aviation Authority Type A Operating Licence, permitting it to carry passengers, cargo and mail on aircraft with 20 or more seats.